kc-mcardiel/reach/_posts/2019-07-17-rent-the-reach.md

 <p>3,754 square feet</p>
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
-<p><em>The largest multi-purpose room with a viewing balcony containing loose seating, to allow for observation.
-The space can be used for a variety of events, performances, rehearsals, and conference style theater or break out sessions.
-The space can be made dark with the use of curtains located on all four walls, including a permanent lighting, audio, and video system.
-The distinctive cerulean blue stained concrete ceiling, acoustic crinkle natural grey concrete walls, and dark stained wooden floor provide a space that can be transformed and used for any occasion.</em></p>
+<p><em>The largest multi-purpose room with a viewing balcony containing loose seating, to allow for observation.&nbsp; The space can be used for a variety of events, performances, rehearsals, and conference style theater or break out sessions.&nbsp; The space can be made dark with the use of curtains located on all four walls, including a permanent lighting, audio, and video system.&nbsp; The distinctive cerulean blue stained concrete ceiling, acoustic crinkle natural grey concrete walls, and dark stained wooden floor provide a space that can be transformed and used for any occasion.</em></p>
-<p> </p>
+<p></p>
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
 <p><span style="font-size: 23px; font-weight: 900;">River Pavilion</span></p>
 </div>
 </div>
 <div class="wp-block-media-text alignwide has-media-on-the-right is-stacked-on-mobile media-card">
-<div class="wp-block-media-text__content"><!-- /wp:heading -->
+<div class="wp-block-media-text__content"><!-- /wp:heading --><p></p>
 <p><!-- wp:paragraph --></p>
 <p>Standing 268 | Rounds 110 | Theater 148</p>
 <p><!-- /wp:paragraph --></p>